Specify Sustainability

 EXAMPLE: Ikea develops multi-tier supplier requirements

-Take a collaborative contract approach
+Take a more collaborative contract approach

 In market conditions where suppliers need support and collaboration, consider making sustainability criteria optional instead of a mandatory prerequisite.
-Instead, allow both new and existing suppliers to meet your expectations within the contract's duration through clauses, incentives and cooperative activities.
+Instead, allow both new and existing suppliers to meet your expectations within the contract's duration through clauses, incentives, and cooperative activities.
 This approach encourages a shift towards sustainability and prevents potential bias towards larger suppliers with sustainability processes in place, thus levelling the playing field and spreading sustainability more broadly in the value chain.

 Draw upon sustainability certifications and standards

-Where appropriate, use eco and social labels or industry-wide standards and initiatives as a minimum requirement or evaluation criteria, taking advantage of consistent, verified, and industry recognised approaches6.
-Choose the correct standards by ensuring they include up-to-date sustainability criteria, mandatory independent verification methods, and a system of industry accountability and consequences.7 8 Be cautious about an over-reliance on standards as the only means of assessing and ensuring the sustainability of your purchases, especially for social issues.
-For instance, research has documented persistent problems in the effectiveness of social auditing and ethical certification schemes when it comes to detecting, addressing, and preventing forced labour.9
+However, be cautious about an over-reliance on standards as a means of assessing and ensuring the sustainability of your purchases, especially for social issues.
+For instance, research has documented persistent problems in the effectiveness of social auditing and ethical certification schemes when it comes to detecting, addressing, and preventing forced labour.⁸

-EXAMPLE: Example of minimum certification: FSC certification
+EXAMPLE: Example of minimum certification: FSC certification⁹

 Certification from the Forest Stewardship Council demonstrates that a product comes from responsibly managed FSC-certified forests (FSC 100%) or is made from 100% recycled materials (FSC Recycled).
 A third option is a mixture of materials from FSC-certified forests, recycled materials, and FSC-controlled wood (FSC Mix).
 FSC-certified products can be specified when procuring, for example, paper supplies, office furniture, or construction materials.